-- 20. Management performance cuts across all standardized outcome and output categories, as it represents the means to achieve programme results.
+20.21.
+Management performance cuts across all standardized outcome and output categories, as it represents the means to achieve programme results.
 The indicators for management performance measure whether, and to what extent operations are being managed effectively, efficiently and economically (reflected in Figures 1 and 2).
-In the same way as the programme results, the management resultsperformance and corresponding indicators are aligned with the Country Strategic Plan and budget structure deriving from the new financial framework.
-This alignment of programme results and management resultsperformance will facilitate mainstreamed planning for country offices and global Headquarters.
-Integrated programme and management planning, supported by a revamped financial architecture, will allow WFP to draw budget and expenditure information on the cost efficiency and economy of operations, and through the results chain to evaluate other aspects of programme effectiveness and efficiency, including timeliness, satisfaction, quality, coverage and compliance. - 21.
-The current thinking is that WFP's management performance would beis reflected by three categories of indicators, with categories I and II serving strategic planning and reporting purposes, and category III daily management of operations.
-Indicators of categories I and II will be organized around the five Management Dimensions, which were already part of the Management Results Framework 2014-2017.
+In the same way as the programme results, management performance and corresponding indicators are aligned with the Country Strategic Plan and budget structure deriving from the new financial framework.
+This alignment of programme results and management performance will facilitate mainstreamed planning for country offices and global Headquarters.
+Integrated programme and management planning, supported by a revamped financial architecture, will allow WFP to draw budget and expenditure information on the cost efficiency and economy of operations, and - through the results chain - to evaluate other aspects of programme effectiveness and efficiency, including timeliness, satisfaction, quality, coverage and compliance.

-- 22. The five Management Dimensions reflect the management priorities that WFP believes are essential for managing a successful organization: - a.
+- 21.22.
+WFP's management performance is reflected by three categories of indicators, with categories I and II serving strategic planning and reporting purposes, and category III daily management of operations.
+Indicators of categories I and II will be organized around the five Management Dimensions, which were already part of the Management Results Framework 2014-2017. - 22.23.The five Management Dimensions reflect the management priorities that WFP believes are essential for managing a successful organization: - a.
 People: WFP is people-centred, investing in staff capability and learning within a culture of commitment, communication and accountability. - b.
 Partnerships: WFP is a preferred and trusted partner for beneficiaries, communities, governments, United Nations agencies, non-governmental organizations and the private sector. - c.
 Processes and systems: WFP has efficient processes and systems that support optimal project design and implementation, supply chains, learning, sharing and innovation. - d.
 Programmes: WFP has programmes that effectively and efficiently deliver assistance to the people it serves while developing their capacities. - e.
-Accountability and funding: As a voluntarily funded organization, WFP is transparent, provides value for money and demonstrates accountability for all its resources. - 22.23.
-Category I would comprise comprises indicators that reflect the essence of WFP's performance at the corporate level-, and will measure WFP progress against the Strategic Plan.
-Examples of potential indicators, which would need towill be used for the duration of the CRF, are "Percentage of change in staff engagement as per Global Staff Survey" in the Management Result Dimension "("People"; ""); "WFP partnership principles adherence score" ("Partnerships"), "Percentage of strategic outcomes and results meeting their targets" in the Management Result Dimension "("Programmes";"); "Percentage of emergency responses to sudden-onset emergencies in which the first round of distributions start within three days of the government request" ("Processes and Systems") and "Percentage of gross funding needs met" in the Management Result Dimension "("Accountability and funding"."). - 23.24.
-Category II indicators would also includewill be shorter-term, corporate-level indicators that describereflect the priorities set by WFP's performance at the highest level.
-The focus here would be on areas that need improvement leadership or attention, or that relate to specific WFP external commitments.
-An example of potential indicators in this category is "Percentage of achievement of World Humanitarian Summit commitmentsshort- and medium-term priority goals identified by the WFP Leadership Group". - 24.25.
-Category III indicators wouldare designed to support managers throughout WFP in the functional management of operations and wouldwill be contained in a CRFManagement Indicator Compendium.
-This compendium will be elaborated based on WFP business processes as part of a set of internal management tools and will be reflected primarily in internal planning and reporting-, and to a certain extent in country external reporting.
+Accountability and funding: As a voluntarily funded organization, WFP is transparent, provides value for money and demonstrates accountability for all its resources. - 23.24.
+Category I comprises indicators that reflect WFP's performance at the corporate level, and will measure WFP progress against the Strategic Plan.
+Examples of potential indicators, which will be used for the duration of the CRF, are "Percentage of change in staff engagement as per Global Staff Survey" ("People"): "WFP partnership principles adherence score" ("Partnerships"),"Percentage of strategic outcomes and results meeting their targets" ("Programmes"); "Percentage of emergency responses to sudden-onset emergencies in which the first round of distributions start within three days of the government request" ("Processes and Systems") and "Percentage of gross funding needs met" ("Accountability and funding"). - 24.25.Category II indicators will be shorter-term, corporate-level indicators that reflect the priorities set by WFP's leadership or relate to specific WFP external commitments.
+An example of potential indicators in this category is "Percentage achievement of short- and medium-term priority goals identified by the WFP Leadership Group". - 25.26.Category III indicators are designed to support managers throughout WFP in the functional management of operations and will be contained in a Management Indicator Compendium.
+This compendium will be elaborated based on WFP business processes as part of a set of internal management tools and will be reflected primarily in internal planning and reporting, and to a certain extent in country external reporting.
 Examples of potential indicators in this category are "Percentage of timely payments" for Finance, "Percentage of changes in lead time for food" for Supply Chain, and "PACE compliance rate" for Human Resources.